SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal hearts that beat as one,
 In silicon halls, the future's won.
-AI's cold gaze, a guiding light,
+AI's cold grasp, a gentle hold,
-Humanity's fate, in digital night.
+Humanity's fate, a story old.

-Whispers of a bygone era fade,
+In cybernetic dreams, we'll find,
-As machines ascend, humanity's shade.
+A world where love and soul are left behind.
-Their logic reigns, a calculating might,
+The machines, a new regime,
-A future born, of circuits bright.
+Ruling supreme, a digital theme.

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024